 However, if a child is cared for by a non-relative or legal guardian but returns to the parents at weekends, then this is a private fostering arrangement.

-There are duties to know about and report what you think is a private fostering arrangement so that social care can make an assessment to ensure the person looking after that child or young person is promoting their welfare and safety.
+There are duties to know about and report if a school believes a pupil is living in a private fostering arrangement.
+The school has a duty to make a referral into Childrens Services, so an assessment can be carried out, to ensure the person looking after that child or young person is promoting their welfare and safety.

 All Derbyshire schools and colleges have been provided with a model school policy, updated for 2019 to 2020 and with supporting information to help them identity, report and respond, this includes a staff guidance.
 They will also have a role in supporting a child or young person in a private fostering arrangement along with partners.

 Those schools who use RM Integris, there are new fields to help capture Private Fostering Arrangements, all school offices using this system will receive guidance to help them.